kh0nsu/FromStutterFix/README.md

 It's obsolete as most people were using the DLL.

+## What happend to no logo/achievement fix?

+These were dropped in order to simplify the mod and most people just want the stutters gone.
+Separate mods can still be used.

 ## How does it work?

 The game gets a message from Windows ("WM_DEVICECHANGE") saying that something changed.
 The game then will re-scan for any controllers ("EnumDevices"), even if the device is not your controller.
 The game stops rendering frames until this is done, and it can take up to a second on some PCs.
 Steam hooks into this process too which probably doesn't help.